-Given the volume of consumer information that is gathered by the three largest reporting agencies in the U.S, it’s inevitable that errors will occur on some reports.
-That is why the FCRA gives consumers the means to detect inaccuracies in their reports and file complaints.
+Given the volume of consumer information gathered by the three largest reporting agencies in the U.S, it’s inevitable that errors will occur on some reports.
+This is why the FCRA provides consumers the means to detect inaccuracies in their reports and file complaints.
 It also requires reporting agencies to investigate and correct false, or deceptive information.
 Mistakes are often clerical, but sometimes they’re the result of old information reported as current.

 If you dispute an incorrect item in your credit report, and the credit reporting agency refuses to fix it, you'll have to take additional steps to remedy the problem, like: